alexa-labs/skill-sample-nodejs-space-explorer/docs/size_view.md

 ### Updates

-Staggered animations were added that uses the document's `onMount` field to trigger when the page loads and the comparative size graphics were animated to scale in.
+Staggered animations were added that use the document's `onMount` field to trigger when the page loads, and the comparative size graphics were animated to scale in.

 ### Layout Notes